Avicii786/Modern-App-Api-Dev/README.md

 # Modern Application and API Development

 This program of [Saylani Welfare Trust](https://www.saylaniwelfare.com/) will teach you to build Modern Full-Stack Serverless Mobile Web Cloud SaaS Apps and APIs.
 This program focuses on React based front-ends and microservices based, API-first, cloud SaaS and headless backend technologies.
 Most of frontend teaching material covered in the program is advocated by [JAMstack](https://jamstack.org/) and backend technologies by [MACH Alliance](https://machalliance.org/).
+[SJGAR stack](https://www.sjgarstack.org/blog/20201028/introducing-the-sjgar-stack) also proposes the stack we are using.

 Overview of the concepts by a Student: